preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 Review processes
 -----------------
-To see a list of processes that is nearing their review times, open Omnia Admin and select "Process Management" under "Site Collection".
+To see a list of processes that is nearing their review times, do the following:

+1. Go to a ite where a Process Library is installed.
+2. Open Omnia Admin and select "Process Management" under "Site Collection".

 .. image:: process-review-process-management.png